sdeltravieso/bamazon/README.md

 ![](images/Database-after-order.JPG)

 <h3>This shows what happens if you try to order more than what's available in stock.
-I'm trying to order 7 drills, but there are only 5 in stock.</h3>
+I'm trying to order 7 drills, but there are only 5 in stock.
+The app shows the inventory again and allows the user to try the order again.</h3>

 ![](images/Insufficient-Quantity.JPG)